 Letter Smith to Jones 21 Sep 2020.pdf

-and load the PDF by tapping the Add Documents button (for an example see this video).
+and load the PDF by tapping the Add Documents button.

-Note: always use a three letter short form for the month as shown in the example above, rather than e.g. 21 Sept 2020 or 21 September 2020, so that the system will automatically recognise the date , and fill in the Document Date column, when you load the document (as well as the Document Description being set to the filename).
+Note: always use a three letter short form for the month as shown in the example above, rather than e.g. 21 Sept 2020 or 21 September 2020, so that the system will automatically recognise the date, and fill in the Document Date column.

 If the paper document is a letter with documents enclosed you should scan in the letter and each attached document as separate PDFs.
-Load the letter PDF first, then load the sub-documents
+Load the letter PDF first, then load the enclosed documents immediately afterwards.
+In some systems you can load the enclosed documents as sub-documents like this:

 21 Sep 2020 Letter Smith to Jones

-To load JPG photos, you sign on to the system using the phone where the photos are and load the JPGs by tapping the Add Documents button as shown in the example video below.
+To load JPG photos, you sign on to the system using the phone where the photos are and load the JPGs by tapping the Add Documents button.
 See here for more detailed instructions.

 Download the emails to your device as EML or MSG files then load those EML/MSG files as illustrated in the video below.